SystemJargon/infosec_1/README.md

-# CVE Mitigations and Fixes

-Documenting recent CVE mitigations/fixes for the Windows SysAdmin.
+Documenting recent threats with mitigations/fixes/patch notes for the Windows SysAdmin.
+These threats may include bugs/exploits/0Day's/CVE's.

-### What is "CVE"

-The Common Vulnerabilities and Exposures (CVE) system provides a reference-method for publicly known information-security vulnerabilities and exposures.

 ### Useful CVE Websites: